Aiven-Open/klaw-docs/docs/HowTo/schemas/Promote-a-schema.md

   the issue with communication to the Schema Registry.

 :::note
-Using forceRegister will bypass the Schema Validation as you will be overriding the compatibility on provisioning.
+Using "forceRegister" <!--vale NO_SPELL--> will bypass the Schema Validation as you will be overriding the compatibility on provisioning.